Emanuele Bardelloni

 Emanuele Bardelloni (born 15 May 1990) is an Italian footballer who plays as a forward for Castiglione.

 Career

 Born in Brescia, Lombardy, Bardelloni started his career at Brescia Calcio.
 In 2010 Bardelloni joined Como in temporary deal.
 On 31 August 2011 Como signed half of the registration rights of Bardelloni, with Davide Ferrari returned to Brescia outright.
 In June 2012 Brescia gave up the remain registration rights to Como.
 On 31 August 2012 Bardelloni joined Venezia in 1-year deal.
 On 30 January 2013 Bardelloni joined Andria, with Andrea Menegon moved to opposite direction.

 In mid-2013 Bardelloni joined Lega Pro Seconda Divisione club Pergolettese.
 On 24 January 2014 his contract was extended to 30 June 2015.

+In 2026, he joins the Kings League Italy with the Zebras.
+In 13 matches, he records 13 goals and 3 assists.